labgrid-project/labgrid/doc/development.rst

        barebox = 2
        shell = 3

-defines 3 custom states and the `unknown` state as the start point.
+defines three custom states and the `unknown` state as the start point.
 These three states are handled in the transition function:

 ::